 Let these loss of parents quotes be a comfort for those who are experiencing grief.
-The passing of a parent can be stressful, difficult, and strangely isolating, meaning family celebrations and special days such as Mother’s and Father’s Day can be tricky occasions to get through, especially if your parent has died recently.
+The passing of a parent can be stressful, difficult, and incredibly isolating, even when you're surrounded by family.
+Traditional celebrations and special days such as Christmas and other seasonal holidays can be tricky ones to get through, especially if your parent died recently.

 Support following the loss of a parent

 Grief can often feel debilitating when you're in the midst of it.
 Seeking support isn't always easy, but it's also necessary to lean on others when you're struggling.
-"Grief does not work to any time limits," says Shields.
+"Grief does not work to any time limits," says Shields, who is registered with Doctify (opens in new tab).
 "Giving yourself time and space to grieve is important.
 During this period, you begin to rediscover who you are without your parent to lean on.
 It also makes you reexamine your priorities."

 Dealing with grief at Christmas time, on Mother's or Father's Day, and on birthdays or anniversaries can be particularly hard.
 But some people find comfort in knowing that grief is often a shared experience.
 Here are 13 comforting loss of parent quotes to get through the harder moments.